mswierkocki/VendingProject/EDGE.md

 - What about products, that were added by seller, who gets removed ?
 Will they dangle?
 Should they be removed ?
 Can be edited, if yes, by who ?
 - Does anyone should be able to register himself as seller or buyer ?
 Or it should be handled in special way ?
 - Should deposit of a new registered buyer be 0, or should we allow to set it ?
+- Should deposit or role be modifiable by Update action?
 - What should we allow to edit during update user ?

 More questions